LASIK Alternatives Give Surgeons the Power to Personalize

 In the second step, a computer-guided excimer laser removes the microscopic pieces of tissue creating the patient’s vision problems.
 The flap is then laid back in place to act as a natural bandage and protect the reshaped cornea as it heals.
 The results — improved vision without eyeglasses or contact lenses — can usually be seen in as little as 24 hours.

 How good is LASIK?
 To date, more than 7,000 peer-reviewed clinical papers have been published defining LASIK’s reputation for excellent visual outcomes and safety profile.
-Recently, a team of researchers from refractive surgery centers in the United States and Germany reviewed the results of 97 LASIK studies published between 2008 and 2015.
+In 2015, a team of researchers from refractive surgery centers in the United States and Germany reviewed the results of 97 LASIK studies published between 2008 and 2015.
 As a result, the outcomes of nearly 68,000 procedures were analyzed and found:

 Who are good candidates for LASIK?